OTI Festival: Voting system

+2nd place trophy awarded to "De color de rosa" by Prisma representing Mexico in 1986.

 The voting system to decide the outcome of the festival changed over the years.
-Initially, voting was public, with a five-member jury assembled by each participating broadcaster in their country casting their votes by telephone, and the counting being displayed on a scoreboard.
+Initially, voting was public, with a five-member jury assembled by each participating broadcaster(s) in their country casting their votes by telephone, and the counting being displayed on a scoreboard.
 Each jury member voted only for one song, which could not be the one representing their country, with the song with the most votes winning, and the second- and third-placed songs usually also being awarded.
 In 1977 the number of jurors per country was changed to three due to an increase of participating entries.
 In 1978, the voting was changed so that each country cast 1–5 points to its five favorite songs in order of preference.
-And in 1982, remote juries were abolished and each participating broadcaster appointed a single juror who was present in the hall instead.
+And in 1982, remote juries were abolished and each participating delegation appointed a single juror who was present in the hall instead.

 Starting in 1983, voting became secret, with only the top three entries revealed at the end.
-That year, each participating broadcaster appointed a juror who was present in the hall and who scored all entries, except its own, between 1 and 5 points in a secret voting.
+That year, each participating delegation appointed a juror who was present in the hall and who scored all entries, except its own, between 1 and 5 points in a secret voting.
 From 1984 on, the outcome was decided by a professional jury assembled by the organizers composed by well-known music personalities, which was present in the hall and voted secretly.